Victor Sanz: Biography

-Victor Sanz was born on October 13, 1973 in Wasco, California to parents who had immigrated from Mexico.
+Sanz was born on October 13, 1973, in Wasco, California, to parents who had immigrated from Mexico.

 Sanz later founded a band called Prairie Thunder, which opened for Merle Haggard, Collin Raye and Lee Roy Parnell.
 He then recorded another demo tape, which he gave to a friend.
 The friend then gave it to his father, Rusty Graham, who was the president of an independent record label called Gramac.
 Sanz then signed to Gramac, releasing his debut album Destination Unknown that year.
 This album produced two chart singles in "I'm Gonna Be There" and the title track, both of which peaked at No. 68 on the Billboard country charts.
 The title track was also made into a music video which aired on CMT.
 Also included on this album was a cover of Paul Davis's pop hit "I Go Crazy", which Sanz recorded in both English and Spanish.

 Four years after the release of his debut album, Sanz and businessman Scott Hacker founded a label called West Coast Independent Records.
 His second album, 2004's Hey Country, was released on this label.
 This album produced two more singles in "Tell Me What You Wanna Do" and "Love Won't Let Me", the latter of which did not chart.
 Billboard identified Sanz as one of several Hispanic artists which major labels tried to break as star artists in the early 2000s, without much success.